MicrosizeMe/CS174Final/README.md

 # CS174Final

-Anbo Wei
+Anbo Wei 604480880
-Vamsi Mokkapati
+Vamsi Mokkapati 404464206
-Sabrina Chiang
+Sabrina Chiang 204411921

 WHAT THIS IS

 This repository is the list of all files needed in order to run both the phone and desktop version of this vr island simulator.
 It works off of a node.js server used to serve static files.
 Most of the code works on the front end.

+NO BUT REALLY WHAT IS GOING ON

+You just walk around an island.
+There is calming ocean sounds and not calming footsteps.
+Feel free to run around using shift, or jump using space.
+Enjoy some trees.
+Enjoy your solitude.

 HOW DO YOU RUN THIS